firefly-iii/docs/docs/docs/firefly-iii/faq/self-hosted.md

 Unfortunately, there is no straight answer without more information.
 Check out the `/storage/logs` directory of your Firefly III installation or check the logs of your Docker instance.
 The true error will be reported there.
 If necessary, enable [debug mode](other.md#how-do-i-enable-debug-mode) to collect more log files.

-## Can I use it on PHP 5.x?

-No. The code has been written specifically for PHP %PHPVERSION and higher.

-## Can I use it on PHP 7.x?

-No. The code has been written specifically for PHP %PHPVERSION and higher.

-## Can I use it on PHP 8.0 or 8.1?
+## Can I use it on PHP, but not version %PHPVERSION?

-No. The code has been written specifically for PHP %PHPVERSION and higher.
+No. The code has been written specifically for PHP version %PHPVERSION and higher.

 ## It is very slow on my server?